Street food: Asia

+Singapore has a large number of hawker centres which evolved from the traditional commerce of street food and was incorporated into UNESCO's List of Intangible Cultural Heritage on 16 December 2020.

 Around the world

-Street food vending is found all around the world but varies greatly between regions and cultures.
+Street food vending is found all around the world and varies greatly between regions and cultures.

-Dorling Kindersley describes the street food of Vietnam as being "fresh and lighter than many of the cuisines in the area" and "draw[ing] heavily on herbs, chile peppers and lime," while street food of Thailand is "fiery" and "pungent with shrimp paste and fish sauce."
+Dorling Kindersley describes the street food of Vietnam as being "fresh and lighter than many of the cuisines in the area" and "draw[ing] heavily on herbs, Chile peppers and lime," while street food of Thailand is "fiery" and "pungent with shrimp paste and fish sauce."
 Street food in Thailand offers a varied selection of ready-to-eat meals, snacks, fruits and drinks.
 The capital of Thailand, Bangkok, has been listed as one of the best places for street food.
-Popular street offerings in Bangkok include pad thai (stir fried rice noodle), green papaya salad, sour tom yum soup, Thai curries and mango sticky rice.
+Popular street offerings in Bangkok include Pad Thai (stir fried rice noodle), green papaya salad, sour tom yum soup, Thai curries and mango sticky rice.

 Indonesian street food is a diverse mix of local Indonesian, Chinese, and Dutch influences.
 Indonesian street food is often strongly flavored and spicy.
 Much of the street food in Indonesia is fried, such as fritters, nasi goreng and ayam goreng.
 Bakso (meatball soup), satay (skewered chicken) and gado-gado (vegetable salad served in peanut sauce) are also popular.

-There is a stigma in Japan against eating on the move.
-However, during special occasions such as festivals, the streets of Tokyo are filled with vendors that serve food such as odango, sashimi, oyster, and octopus.

 Indian street food is as diverse as Indian cuisine.
-Every place has its own specialties to offer.
-Some of the more popular street food dishes are vada pav, misal pav, chole bhature, parathas, bhel puri, sev puri, gol gappa, aloo tikki, kebabs, tandoori chicken, samosas, kachori, idli, pohe, egg bhurji, pav bhaji, pulaw, pakora, lassi, kulfi and falooda.
-In Hindi speaking regions of India, street food is popularly known as nukkadwala food ("corner" food).
+Some of the more popular street food dishes are vada pav, misal pav, chole bhature, parathas, bhel puri, sev puri, gol gappa (also called pani puri in Karnatake and Maharashtra or puchka in West Bengal) aloo tikki, kebabs, tandoori chicken, samosas, kachori, idli, pohe, egg bhurji, pav bhaji, pulaw, pakora, lassi, kulfi and falooda.
+In Hindi-speaking regions of India, street food is popularly known as nukkadwala food ("corner" food).
 In South India, foods like mirchi bajji, punugulu, and mokkajonna (corn roasted on coal) are common street foods, along with breakfast items like idli, dosa and bonda.
+Other popular Asian fusion street food include gobi manchurian, momos and omelette.
 While some vendors streamline the recipes of popular dishes to sell them on the street, several restaurants have taken their inspiration from the street food of India.

-In the Middle East falafel is very popular.
-Vendors sell it on street corners in Israel, Egypt, and Syria.
-Another food sold commonly on the street in Egypt is full, a slow-cooked fava bean dish.
+Falafel is a popular dish in the Middle East.
+Vendors sell it on street corners in Palestine, Egypt, and Syria.
+Another food sold commonly on the street in Egypt is ful, a slow-cooked fava bean dish.

 In Denmark, sausage wagons allow passers-by to purchase sausages and hot dogs.